danieldong51/nuggets-game/testing.md

 ## Team Tux
 ## Georgia Mandell, Daniel Dong, Emily Gao, Jefferson Adjetey

+#### Note to grader: Our client functionality is the not complete.
+Please test our game on the professor's client.
+We have spoken to the professor about this, and he said it was okay.

 integration testing = client alone or server alone), system testing = client + server together.

 ### Integration Testing